TeamOpenwrt/temba/docs/imagebuilder.md

 looks like that with image builder you can do everything

+extra feature: once you have done the image builder it works offline (without internet)

 ## Usage

 use [install_imagebuilder.sh](../install_imagebuilder.sh) script as a helper to build the environment to run the *image builder*